So You Want to Learn How to Trade Options

 6. Index Options

-Index options are one way of trading the major stock market indexes, only with greater leverage on your investment.
+These are one way of trading the major stock market indexes, only with greater leverage on your investment.
 The good thing about indexes is that they are generally much more stable than individual stocks.

 7. Forex Options Trading